FREQUENTLY ASKED QUESTIONS

 At ReachAnother Foundation, we believe that the world is a big village, that we are all connected and that all lives have equal value.
 We believe that small targeted investments in knowledge, time and money can produce big results and change the world.
 Americans and Europeans have always been very generous with charitable donations, yet there is only a small percentage of those donated funds that supports goals abroad.
 For $150, ReachAnother can support one life-saving surgery in Ethiopia, while the same surgery would cost close to $30,000 in the United States.
 Our support in Ethiopia has a multiplier effect that enable us to have a greater impact for babies born with spina bifida and hydrocephalus.

-Not entirely but we are optimistic.
-We know that 70 to 80% of neural tube defects can be prevented with sufficient levels of folic acid.
-In Ethiopia, this means that tens of thousands of babies could be born and live without the burden of neural tube defects.
+Not entirely, but we are optimistic.
+We know that 90% of NTDs can be prevented with sufficient levels of folic acid.
+In Ethiopia, this means that tens of thousands of babies could be born and live without the burden of life threatening birth defects.

-However, there is no easy way to reach all women of childbearing age.
-Only food fortification through a staple food source can achieve this.
+However, there is no easy way to reach all women of childbearing age and only food fortification through a staple food source can achieve this.
 While flour is typically used as a fortification vehicle in many countries, it is not a viable option in Ethiopia because families do not typically eat wheat products.
 Instead, they grow their own teff, a cereal used to make injera (an Ethiopian bread).

-Therefore, ReachAnother is focused on fortification of salt, a novel way of solving the problem
+Therefore, ReachAnother is focused on fortification of salt, an innovative approach to solve the problem

 Read our story and learn how it all started.

-In 2009, when our founder, Dr. Marinus Koning, first went to Ethiopia, the neurosurgery program was in its infancy but provided an incredible opportunity to help babies born with neural tube defects.
-A booming economy and population, a newly formed neurosurgical society and 44,000+ pregnancies affected by neural tube defects each year created a unique chance to make an impact.
+In 2009, when our founder, Dr. Marinus Koning, first went to Ethiopia, the neurosurgery program was in its infancy but provided an incredible opportunity to help babies born with NTDs.
+A booming economy and population, a newly formed neurosurgical society and 44,000+ pregnancies affected by NTDs each year created a unique chance to make an impact.
 Dr. Koning’s skills fit perfectly with the need.
 When his Ethiopian friends asked him to help and he knew he had to help.

 Watch this video to understand the details of spina bifida